pharmavillage/documentation/content/commands/xdel/index.md

 syntax_str: id [id ...]
 title: XDEL
 ---

 Removes the specified entries from a stream, and returns the number of entries deleted.
 This number may be less than the number of IDs passed to the command in the case where some of the specified IDs do not exist in the stream.

-Normally you may think at a Redis stream as an append-only data structure, however Redis streams are represented in memory, so we are also able to delete entries.
+Normally you may think at a Pharmavillage stream as an append-only data structure, however Pharmavillage streams are represented in memory, so we are also able to delete entries.
 This may be useful, for instance, in order to comply with certain privacy policies.

 ## Understanding the low level details of entries deletion

-Redis streams are represented in a way that makes them memory efficient: a radix tree is used in order to index macro-nodes that pack linearly tens of stream entries.
-Normally what happens when you delete an entry from a stream is that the entry is not *really* evicted, it just gets marked as deleted.
+Pharmavillage streams are represented in a way that makes them memory efficient: a radix tree is used in order to index macro-nodes that pack linearly tens of stream entries.
+Normally what happens when you delete an entry from a stream is that the entry is not _really_ evicted, it just gets marked as deleted.

 Eventually if all the entries in a macro-node are marked as deleted, the whole node is destroyed and the memory reclaimed.
 This means that if you delete